parisleaf/wp.parisleaf.com/README.md

-WordPress backend installation.
+WordPress backend installation that serves JSON data to the parisleaf.com frontend.
 Data is exposed via a REST API using WP-API.

 # Requirements